orhun/Picasso/README.md

 ![v0 1](https://user-images.githubusercontent.com/24392180/54276912-2387ee80-4597-11e9-9c4b-ef8fdcd504b9.jpg)

-Purpose of this version is seeing how easily can I use 877A's pins with this board.
+Purpose of this version is seeing how easily can I use 877A's pins with the board above.

 * PIC16F877A
 * 7805